PG1003/filesystem/README.md

 make all
 ```

-This library has only [one cpp-file](/src/filesystem.cpp) without external dependencies which makes easy to integrate it into other projects or your own build system.
+This library has only [one cpp-file](/src/filesystem.cpp) without external dependencies besides Lua which that simplifies integration into other projects or your own build system.

 ## Tests